Kharshit27/Algo_Lab/README.md

 # Algo_Lab
-Algorithm Lab Programs - 4th Sem
+Algorithm Lab Programs - 4th Sem.
 Run the programs using Turbo C++.
 Save the program with .C/.cpp extensions in BIN folder